ypedroo/cow-hand/README.md

 Money, is problem and  solution.
 Each income gives you 100 royals, with collectibles you can increase the scores.
 And when the time pass, month per month(1000m each one of them), you have 3 hearts of life, when you meet an obstacle that can destroy a quarter of yout heart and lose you some money, if you caught one of the special obstacles you lose one full heart(Vampire minions;) and money or lose everything(Judge vampire minions;)

 ## Collectables:
-Check aid from an helping friend - instantly gains 500 royals Medkit - restore 1 quarter of heart
+- Check aid from an helping friend - instantly gains 500 royals
+- Medkit - restore 1 quarter of heart
-Popolec - instantly gains 10000 royals
+- MooMooLec - instantly gains 10000 royals